getmealty/nginxproxy/README.md

 # Nginx Proxy

-Nginx Proxy is a simple Docker configuration meant to support bolid projects.
+Nginx Proxy is a simple Docker configuration meant to support Mealty projects.